 |---|---|---|

-| Login single | Single-shot sign-in surface (READY guardrails) | examples/v0.1.0/login-single/ |
+| Login single | Single-shot sign-in surface (allowed, with guardrails) |

 | Ecom flow | Multi-step checkout flow | examples/v0.1.0/ecom-flow/ |

-| Forbidden page template | Page-level no-automation | examples/v0.1.0/_forbidden-page-template/ |
+| Forbidden page template | Page-level no-automation (minimal valid surface) | examples/v0.1.0/forbidden-page-template/ — aom-policy.forbidden.page.aom.json |

 Demo agents (Python + Node) that consume surfaces and produce conformant outputs live in examples/v0.1.0/demo-agents/.

-See examples/README.md for details and validation instructions.
+See examples/v0.1.0/ for details and validation instructions.

 aom.py (Python) and aom.mjs (Node) — validate input/output/site/all, create-outputs, demo run/test.aom-input-schema.json, aom-output-schema.json, and site-policy-schema.json.*.output.json from *.aom.json surfaces.Quick start: run python aom.py --help or node aom.mjs --help from the repo root.
-Full reference: COMMANDS.md and Tools/README.md.
+Full reference: COMMANDS.md and tools/README.md.

-See CHANGELOG.md for release history.
+forbidden / allowed / open).See CHANGELOG.md for release history.

 This repo is the reference implementation for the AOM spec.
 Contributions are welcome, especially: